-PH is a progressive disorder adversely affecting both cardiac and pulmonary systems, toiling weaning both from CPB and ventilator.
-Consequent to pulmonary vascular remodeling, proliferation, and occlusion that culminates into right and eventually left heart failure and low cardiac output syndrome.
-It may persist postoperatively even after successful CHD repair.^{2,5,6} Pulmonary vasculature remodeling along with enhanced pulmonary vasoreactivity and endothelial injury due to CPB are likely contributors to persistent PH postoperatively.5 In addition, rebound PH due to negative feedback inhibition by iNO may also activate endogenous vasoconstrictors resulting in brief vasoconstriction.
+PH is a progressive disorder adversely affecting both cardiac and pulmonary systems, toiling weaning both from CPB as well as ventilator.
+Consequent to pulmonary vascular remodeling, proliferation, and occlusion, transpiring into right heart and eventual left heart dysfunction culminating into low cardiac output syndrome.
+It may persist postoperatively even after successful CHD repair.^{2,5,6} Pulmonary vasculature remodeling along with enhanced pulmonary vasoreactivity, and endothelial injury due to CPB are likely contributors to persistent PH postoperatively.5 In addition, rebound PH due to negative feedback inhibition by iNO may also activate endogenous vasoconstrictors resulting in brief vasoconstriction.
 This may prolong mechanical ventilation, lengthen ICU stay, and enhance morbidity and mortality.
 In this background, typical therapy to treat PH should address the hemodynamic and ventilatory effects of the precarious cardiopulmonary liaison, with the aim to ensure smooth weaning from ventilator and eventual recovery.
-With this aim, we administered milrinone (a pulmonary vasodilator and inotrope that inhibits enzyme phosphodiesterase-3) via HFNC (continuously delivers CPAP with humidified oxygen at high flow rates), in the aforementioned cases immediately postextubation as to mitigate deleterious effects of residual PH as well as addressing the problem of rebound PH following iNO discontinuation.
+With this aim, we administered milrinone (a pulmonary vasodilator and inotrope that inhibits enzyme phosphodiesterase-3) via HFNC (continuously delivers continuous positive airway pressure [CPAP] with humidified oxygen at high flow rates), in the aforementioned cases immediately postextubation as to mitigate deleterious effects of residual PH as well as addressing the problem of rebound PH following iNO discontinuation.

-With the respect to aforesaid, Maggoire et al and Hernández et al in their respective studies highlight the role of preemptive postextubation high-flow oxygen therapy via HFNC in favorably modulating the postoperative oxygenation status and minimizing the reintubation rate, when compared to conventional oxygenation therapy.^{7,8} HFNC by the virtue of providing heated and humidified gas at flow commensurate to peak flow rate generated by the patient reduces the work of breathing and fatigue and creates an oxygen reservoir in the upper airways thereby improving oxygenation and avoiding accumulation of carbon dioxide, preventing inspissation of secretions.
+With respect to aforesaid, Maggiore et al and Hernández et al in their respective studies highlight the role of preemptive postextubation high-flow oxygen therapy via HFNC in favorably modulating the postoperative oxygenation status and minimizing the reintubation rate, when compared with conventional oxygenation therapy.^{7,8} HFNC by the virtue of providing heated and humidified gas at flow commensurate to peak flow rate generated by the patient reduces the work of breathing and fatigue, creates an oxygen reservoir in the upper airways thereby improving oxygenation and avoiding accumulation of carbon dioxide, preventing inspissation of secretions.
 It also splints open the airway and prevents collapse during exhalation as well thereby preventing atelectasis and acting like CPAP support.
-Apart from above physiological advantages, there is an increased comfort and compliance to the machine as compared to other noninvasive modes of oxygenation and early introduction of oral feeds and medications.9
+Apart from above physiological advantages, there is an increased comfort and compliance to the machine as compared with other noninvasive modes of oxygenation, and early introduction of oral feeds and medications.9

-Of relevance to PH predisposed cohort, HFNC by avoiding positive pressure ventilation not only avoids pulmonary vessel compression but also circumvents hypoxic pulmonary vasoconstriction that decrescents right ventricular preload as well.
-Even from a strict cardiac perioperative perspective, Kumar et al very recently proposed role of HFNC in postoperative acyanotic CHD patients, where the authors reported improvement in postextubation partial pressure of oxygen/fraction of inspired oxygen concentration (P_aO_2/FiO_2).
-While our patients were postoperative adults with congenital heart disease patient akin to the Kumar et al study, the additional attributes such as a previous history of COVID-19 infection, collapsed lung lobe, intraoperative PH crisis, and recent tapering of iNO implied an accentuated risk in our setting.
+Of relevance to PH predisposed cohort, HFNC by avoiding positive pressure ventilation not only avoids pulmonary vessel compression but also circumvents hypoxic pulmonary vasoconstriction that decrescents right ventricular (RV) preload as well.10 Even from a strict cardiac perioperative perspective, Kumar et al very recently proposed role of HFNC in postoperative acyanotic CHD patients, where the authors reported improvement in postextubation partial pressure of oxygen/fraction of inspired oxygen concentration (PaO2/FiO2).11 While our patients were postoperative adult CHD patient akin to the Kumar et al study,11 the additional attributes such as a previous history of COVID-19 infection, collapsed lung lobe, intraoperative PH crisis, and recent tapering of iNO, implied an accentuated risk in our setting.3